 Rejoice in the Lord always; again I will say, Rejoice.
 Let your gentleness be known to everyone.
 The Lord is near.
 Do not worry about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.

-The crowds were asking John, "What then should we do?"
+And the crowds asked John, "What then should we do?"
 In reply he said to them, "Whoever has two coats must share with anyone who has none; and whoever has food must do likewise."
 Even tax collectors came to be baptized, and they asked him, "Teacher, what should we do?"
 He said to them, "Collect no more than the amount prescribed for you."
 Soldiers also asked him, "And we, what should we do?"
 He said to them, "Do not extort money from anyone by threats or false accusation, and be satisfied with your wages."

 As the people were filled with expectation, and all were questioning in their hearts concerning John , whether he might be the Messiah, John answered all of them by saying, "I baptize you with water; but one who is more powerful than I is coming; I am not worthy to untie the thong of his sandals.
 He will baptize you with the Holy Spirit and fire.
 His winnowing fork is in his hand, to clear his threshing floor and to gather the wheat into his granary; but the chaff he will burn with unquenchable fire."
 So, with many other exhortations, he proclaimed the good news to the people.

-In the church's Latin days, this was called "Gaudete Sunday" and its message is comfort and joy (gaudete means rejoice.)
-We are urged not to worry, for the Lord is near.
-Holy Scripture promises the peace of God in our hearts, if we just ask for it.
-St Paul says, "There is no need to worry; but if there is anything you need, pray for it, asking God for it with prayer and thanksgiving".
-We need not wait until after God has granted our requests before saying thanks.
-Even as we ask, we should already be grateful.
+This Third Sunday in Advent is full of comfort and joy.
+In our Latin past it was called "Gaudete Sunday," (gaudete meaning rejoice.)
+The liturgy bids us be happy, not to worry, for the Lord is near.
+And if we want the peace of God in our hearts, that peace will be ours, if we ask God for it.
+St Paul says, "There is no need to worry; but if there is anything you need, pray for it, asking God for it with prayer and thanksgiving."
+He tells us not to wait until after God has granted our requests before saying thanks.
+Even as we ask, we should be giving thanks.
 One of the things to thank God for at the end of this year is all the good done by so many good people in our time.

 "What must we do?" they asked him; and John spelled out his answer in no uncertain terms.
 While their request showed their willingness to change, it also showed that they were lacking in clear insight about what is right human behaviour.
 "Love and do what you will," was to be the motto of St Augustine, meaning that if people have total inner commitment to God, then they will be incapable of doing wrong, they will know instinctively what is right from the promptings of the Spirit within them.